 The Board of Directors does not intend to monitor compliance with the Code; however, a copy of the Code is provided to each director, officer and employee and such person is required to sign an acknowledgement form under which they agree to adhere to the standards set forth in the Code.
 A copy of the Code is available on SEDAR at www.sedar.com.
 The Code specifically addresses, among other things, conflicts of interest, confidentiality, compliance with laws, the reporting of unethical behaviour and the reporting of accounting irregularities.
-Any submission received by the Audit and Risk Management Committee pursuant to the provisions of the Code must be reviewed by the Audit and Risk Management Committee and/or management will promptly investigate such submission and record the results in writing.
+Any submission received by the Audit and Risk Management Committee pursuant to the provisions of the Code must be reviewed by the Audit and Risk Management Committee.
+The Audit and Risk Management Committee will then determine whether an investigation is appropriate.
+The Committee and/or management will promptly investigate such submission and record the results in writing.
 All submissions must be treated confidentially to every extent possible, and the Audit and Risk Management Committee and any outside counsel must not reveal the identity of any person who makes the submission and asks that his or her identity remain confidential.
 The Code specifically provides that any submission may be made without fear of dismissal, disciplinary action or retaliation of any kind.